juergenweb/FrontendForms/README.md

-Afterwards, I will give you an overview about all custom rule and their usage:
+Afterwards, you will find a more detailed description of all custom rules and their usage:

 ### uniqueUsername
   Checks if a username is used by another user or not - useful for user registration form.
 Returns false if username is in use, otherwise false.